Van Wert in Van Wert County, Ohio — The American Midwest (Great Lakes)

 Erected 1901 by Scott Relief Corps No. 18.

 Location.
 40° 52.282′ N, 84° 36.448′ W. Marker is in Van Wert, Ohio, in Van Wert County.
-Marker can be reached from Woodland Avenue, on the left when traveling west.
+It can be reached from Woodland Avenue, on the left when traveling west.
 Monument is in Woodland Cemetery, about one quarter mile from entrance.
 Touch for map.
 Marker is in this post office area: Van Wert OH 45891, United States of America.
 Touch for directions.

-More about this monument.
+More about this marker.
 Erected 4 July 1901.